 Hirsch, B. J. & Wong, V. (2004).
 After-School Programs.
 In D. DuBois & M. Karcher (Eds.), Handbook of Youth Mentoring.
 Thousand Oaks, CA: Sage Publications.

 Mendenhall, R., Kalil, A., Spindel, L.J., & Hart, C.M.D.
 (2008).
 Job loss at mid-life: Managers and executives face the 'new risk economy'.
 Social Forces, 87(1): 185-209.

-Molden, D. C., & Miele, D. B. (in press).
+Molden, D. C., & Miele, D. B. (2008).
 The origins and influences of promotion-focused and prevention-focused achievement motivations.
 To appear in M. Maehr, S. Karabenick, & T. Urdan (Eds.), Advances in Motivation and Achievement: Social Psychological Perspectives on Motivation and Achievement (Vol. 15).
 Greenwich, CT: JAI Press.

 Moretti, F., Frankfurt, J., & Miele, D. B. (2005).
 Digital media in a new age of learning and research.
 Souls, 7 (1), 1–11.